jhenke3119/EE5453-IOT-Project---Solar-Panel-Monitor-and-Controller/README.md

 This repository contains Arduino code used for monitoring a solar panel and operating a smart appliance.

+NOTE:  This is only an example use-case for how one can secure an Arduino/Mosquitto-based smart network and should not be used for any "production" type enviorment.
+The codes and designs here are meant for educational purposes only.

 # Folder Information
 The folders are organized as such: